ulivz/vt/packages/example/docs/guide/getting-started.md

 VuePress will start a hot-reloading development server at [http://localhost:8080](http://localhost:8080).

-By now, you should have a basic but functional VuePress documentation site powered by `vuepress-theme-vt`.
+By now, you should have a basic VuePress documentation site powered by VT.